Uma Lele

 Uma Lele (born 28 August 1941; Koregaon, Satara, India) was an agricultural economist, notably at the Institute of Economic Growth at the University of Delhi, India.
 She spent much of her career working with the World Bank and other international organizations.

-Through her field research and work on operations, policy analysis, and evaluation, Lele assessed the impact of development assistance; including in China, India and Africa.
-Her work improved interventions, such as the World Bank's Forest Strategy (2002) and the work of CGIAR.
-She has been called “a leader in the world of economic development and a brilliant researcher" who "supports her theories with rigorous empirical analysis" based on rich data sets.
+Through her field research and work on operations, policy analysis, and evaluation, Lele assessed the impact of development assistance.
+She worked in areas around the world, including in China, India and Africa.
+Her work improved interventions, such as the World Bank's Forest Strategy (2002), and the work of CGIAR.

 Lele was elected a Fellow of the Agricultural & Applied Economics Association in 1999.
 In July 2018 Uma Lele became president-elect of the International Association of Agricultural Economists.
 In 2021 she became their president (a three-year term), the first woman to hold that position.

 Early life and education

 Uma Lele was born on 28 August 1941 in Koregaon, Satara, India and grew up in the state of Maharashtra.
 Her father was a lawyer and a judge.
 She completed her B.A. at Ferguson College, Pune University in 1960.

 After marrying Jayant Lele, a PhD student at Cornell University, Uma Lele joined the master's program in the economics department at the University of Chicago.
 After a year working in Chicago with Theodore Schultz, she was able to transfer to Cornell, receiving a joint scholarship from the College of Agriculture (CALS) and the College of Arts and Sciences.
 Uma Lele earned her MS in 1963, and her PhD in 1965 from Cornell University in agricultural economics.
 She was the first woman to graduate from Cornell University with a PhD in applied economics.